bparanj/crystal/security/patching.md

 It's also worth noting that the `Gemfile.lock` file in the project's root directory contains the exact versions of all the gems (direct and transitive) used in the project.
 You can open this file to see a complete list of all the gems and their versions that are currently being used by the project.

-To find the direct library dependencies of a Rails project, you typically look at the `Gemfile` and the `Gemfile.lock` files.
-The `Gemfile` lists the libraries (gems) that the project directly depends on, while the `Gemfile.lock` provides a snapshot of all dependencies, including transitive ones.
+To find the direct library dependencies of a Rails project, you  look at the `Gemfile` and the `Gemfile.lock` files.
+The `Gemfile` lists the libraries (gems) that the project directly depends on, while the `Gemfile.lock` provides a snapshot of all dependencies,  transitive ones.
 Here’s how to identify the direct dependencies:

 ### Step-by-Step Guide